GSA/smartpay-website/src/content/policies-and-audits/policies.md

 **Business Line(s):** All

-**Description:** The CFR is a codification (arrangement of) the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal Government.
+The CFR is a codification (arrangement of) the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal Government.
 This is a source of public law.

 [Learn more about CFR](https://www.archives.gov/federal-register/cfr?_ga=2.88888668.673315487.1679407179-286562013.1679077284)